 The graduate program in environmental science (GPES) offers M.S., M.P.S. and Ph.D. degrees.
 GPES was created in the early 1970s as a unique response to the emerging institutional and analytical challenges of developing environmental problems.
 The program, which draws upon faculty from throughout the College, emphasizes a multidisciplinary social and natural science approach to environmental understanding and stewardship.
 It maintains a strong academic orientation, facilitating student and faculty engagement of fundamental environmental challenges such as resource utilization and sustainability, the uses and limits of scientific prediction, risk and sustainability, the uses and limits of scientific prediction and risk analysis, and a holistic concern for the health of the environment.

 The mission of GPES is to provide interdisciplinary education, research and public service to prepare students to comprehensively address environmental concerns and problems, investigate practical solutions to them and foster effective environmental stewardship.
 The program provides for the following:

-The program’s internal structure incorporates a common core that provides a broad policy-oriented foundation for the focused areas of study.
 Students applying to GPES must select which area of study they intend to pursue.

 The academic requirements of the graduate program in environmental science are designed to provide graduates with a sound preparation to meet the rapidly evolving challenges of the field as leading scholars and professionals.
 Programmatic requirements constitute a framework which includes a comprehensive core foundation emphasizing theory, issues and methods; extended knowledge within an area of study; and a synthesis experience.